 Ingredients Needed

-Brown Lentils – lentils are a nutritional powerhouse!
+Brown Lentils.
+Did you know that lentils are a nutritional powerhouse?
 They are low in sodium and saturated fat, and high in protein, potassium, fiber, folate, and more.
 Using lentils is what makes this soup stand out compared to other Tuscan white bean soup recipes.

-Curly Kale, Carrots, Diced Tomatoes – lots of veggies for health and deliciousness.
+Curly Kale, Carrots, Diced Tomatoes.
+We use lots of veggies in this recipe to add nutritional value, great texture, and deliciousness.

 See recipe card below for a full list of ingredients and measurements.